Max-Die/Simulator/README.txt

 There you can add more species of pixel modifications.
 If you want to draw bounding boxes aroung a figure, you can specify this in draw_fig.py in lines 127 - 135.

 The logic of the program is simple.
-Because of this the program can be modified easily, especially the draw_fig.py file which is responsible for colouring.
+Because of this the program can be modified easily, especially the draw_fig.py file, which is responsible for colouring.
 To change the shapes of the figures, take a look at the ellipse.py file so you understand the logic.

 You can run the simulator by running "python3 simulator.py" in the command line.